 A. I’m currently in the middle of reading “A Confederacy of Dunces,” a book I’ve been meaning to read for years but lagged on.
 It’s really good so far, but truth be told I am more of a TV man nowadays.
 Some of my favorite shows are “Westworld,” “Daredevil,” “Jessica Jones,” “The Walking Dead,” “Parks and Recreation,” but the one show that truly captivated me recently is without a doubt “The Leftovers.”

 Q. What is one thing people would be surprised to learn about you?

 A. I think that depends on how long people have known me.
 For those who grew up with me and haven’t seen me in a while, they might be surprised to learn that I no longer have long, curly hair.
-For those who have met me in the past five years or so, they might be surprised to learn about my past as a rapper who spit fire hotter than Dylan.
+For those who have known me for the past five years or so, they might be surprised to learn that at one point I had long, curly hair.